kthohr/stats/README.md

 StatsLib is a templated C++ library for fast computation of statistical distribution functions.

-Vector and matrix functionality through the [Armadillo C++ linear algebra library](http://arma.sourceforge.net/).
+Vector-matrix functionality is based on the [Armadillo C++ linear algebra library](http://arma.sourceforge.net/).

 ## List of available distributons